Woodswomen, Inc.: Programs

 Woodswomen Inc.'s primary function was to offer adventure travel trips for women.

-In 1993, Woodswomen ran 70 trips in 8 different countries, and when it closed in 1999, Woodswomen had served over 8,000 women and 1,200 children through its outdoor adventure programs.
+In 1993, Woodswomen ran 70 trips in 8 different countries, and upon its closure in 1999, Woodswomen had served over 8,000 women and 1,200 children through its outdoor adventure programs.

 The trips focused on activities including biking, rock climbing, backpacking, cross country skiing, kayaking, canoeing, whitewater canoeing and rafting, winter camping, sea kayaking, snorkeling, SCUBA diving, mountaineering, horse packing, llama packing, wild ricing, and dogsledding.

 Woodswomen guides completed an extensive guide-training program, focusing on leadership styles and group dynamics.
 Hollis Giammatteo, writing for Ms. magazine, took a leadership course that included climbing Mount Adams in Washington state.
 According to Giammatteo, Denise Mitten refined Woodswomen's acclaimed leadership program, creating a style stressing ethical and inclusive leadership.

 For Woodswomen guides, leadership was viewed as a role that encouraged appropriate participation, not as a characteristic of a personality type.
 The rigid idea of goal-setting and the language of right and wrong were removed.
 Woodswomen guides, for example, would avoid words that connoted domination, such as 'attack the trail,' 'summit assault,' or 'conquer the mountain.'"
 Rather, they would say things like "'run the rapids,' 'climb the mountain,' or 'let's start hiking.'"
 Giammatteo wrote that Mitten taught the hostess concept, meaning that one guides in areas in alignment with one's ability.
 Just like one would throw a party in a place where one is comfortable and know where things are, ones leads trips in an areas where one is comfortable.